 Whether you have or haven’t heard about the artist Piero della Francesca (1416? – 1492), his works left a profound mark on the Renaissance era that you cannot have easily missed.
 His mathematical genius gave birth to a new style of painting, a style which would begin to put things into perspective quite literally.

-We have created an itinerary which incorporates some of his most noted pieces of art, a few gorgeous small Tuscan towns and a day wandering through the landscape of Arezzo of an area frequently ignored by tourists.
+We have created an itinerary which incorporates some of his most noted pieces of art, a few gorgeous small Tuscan towns, and a day wandering through the landscape of Arezzo - an area frequently ignored by tourists.
 The itinerary below highlights where you can find the artworks, a brief summary of what you are looking at and a few ideas of what is nearby.

 The Man Behind the Paintings